bisohns/search-engine-parser/README.md

 ```

 #### Cache
 The results are automatically cached for engine searches.
-You can either bypass the cache by adding `cache=False` to the `search` or `async_search` method or clear the engine's cache:
+You can either bypass the cache by adding `cache=False` to the `search` or `async_search` method or clear the engine's cache
 ```python
     from search_engine_parser.core.engines.github import Search as GitHub
     github = GitHub()